Dallas Union Station: History

 The Union Terminal Company constructed the Dallas Union Terminal, as Union Station was originally called, in 1916 to consolidate five rail stations scattered around Dallas into one, making Dallas a major transportation center in the Southern United States.
 At the peak of its usage, as many as 80 trains stopped each day at the station.
 It was designed by Jarvis Hunt, who designed other large train stations.
 Railroads served by the station included Atchison, Topeka and Santa Fe Railway ('Santa Fe'), St. Louis Southwestern Railway ('Cotton Belt'), Fort Worth & Denver Railway, Chicago, Rock Island and Pacific Railroad ('Rock Island'), Burlington-Rock Island Railroad, St. Louis and San Francisco Railway ('Frisco'), Missouri–Kansas–Texas Railroad ('Katy'), Southern Pacific Railroad and Texas & Pacific Railway.

 In 1954, the building served as a temporary library while the Dallas Public Library system built a new central library to replace the original Carnegie Library.

 Originally, the 2nd level waiting room was connected to train platforms via an overhead walkway, but this design was never popular with travelers as they needed to climb a large number of stairs.
 Escalators were added, but the Grand Hall was finally abandoned in favor of renovated ticketing and a waiting room on the ground floor (still in use today).
 Also, an underground corridor replaced the overhead walkway, with ramps at each platform.
-Despite Dallas' status as the second most populous city of the state at the time, the Dallas Union station was eclipsed in some regard by Fort Worth Union station.
+Despite Dallas' status as the second most populous city of the state at the time, the Dallas Union Station was eclipsed in some regard by Fort Worth Union Station.
 For example, the Rock Island Railroad's Twin Star Rocket from Minneapolis terminated at Fort Worth, not at Dallas.
 The Santa Fe Railroad's Texas Chief from Chicago also took its route through Fort Worth, en route to Houston.

-The last privately owned passenger train to serve Union Station, the Missouri Pacific Railroad's Texas Eagle, left on May 31, 1969.
+The last passenger train to serve Union Station before the inauguration of Amtrak, the Missouri Pacific Railroad's Texas Eagle, left on May 31, 1969.
 When it began in the spring of 1971, Amtrak initially consolidated most of its Metroplex service at Fort Worth, but planned to introduce service to Dallas once improvements were made at Union Terminal, which it considered outdated.
 With those improvements, Amtrak service began on March 14, 1974, with the Inter-American between St. Louis and Laredo; the train evolved into today's Texas Eagle.
-From 1975 to 1981, the station was also served by the Lone Star, a descendant of an old Santa Fe mainstay, the Texas Chief.
+From 1975 to 1979, the station was also served by the Lone Star, a descendant of an old Santa Fe mainstay, the Texas Chief.

 DART's light-rail service began at the station on June 14, 1996.
 The station's upper-level waiting room was repurposed into meeting and convention space for the Hyatt Regency Dallas, which is connected via an underground walkway.

 In October 2016, the Dallas City Council renamed the station to Eddie Bernice Johnson Union Station in honor of U.S. Representative Eddie Bernice Johnson.
 In April 2019, DART approved the new name and held a dedication ceremony.
 It is mostly referred to as EBJ Union Station.